meerkat-manor/salainen/extensions/plain/README.md

 This is plain password in the path and is not the path key to the storage.
-This type of secret storage is insecure as the vaue is fixed to where the secret type is stored.
+This type of secret storage is insecure as the value is fixed to where the secret type is stored.

-For example if the secret type is stored in a configuration file then the secrecy of the valuue is only as good as the security of the configuration file.
+For example if the secret type is stored in a configuration file then the secrecy of the value is only as good as the security of the configuration file.

 **Warning:** Do not use this secret storage type in production